Shivammittal13ai/Software-Testing_NPTEL-2025/README.md

 This repository is created to help learners by:
 - Providing assignment for multiple NPTEL sessions (2019, 2020, 2021, 2024, & 2025) for quick revision and reference.
-- Sharing lecture notes from the 2025 session for reference.

 ---